Maui Dolphin Facts

 So, though small for a dolphin, it remains an impressive creature.

 - Family: Delphinidae

 - Species: C. hectori

 Maui Dolphin Distribution, Habitat, and Ecology

-To clarify, the only known habitat of the magnificent Maui Dophin consists of the waters off the west coast of North Island, New Zealand.
+To clarify facts, the magnificent Maui Dolphin has only one known range of habitation.
+To be precise, this range only consists of the waters off the west coast of North Island, New Zealand.

-This wonderful mammal also tends to spend most of its time in waters whose depth rarely exceeds 66 ft (20 m).
+Further, this wonderful mammal also tends to spend most of its time in quite shallow waters.
+In fact, the depth this gorgeous mammal inhabits rarely exceeds 66 ft (20 m).

 Its diet also appears similar to other small cetaceans, usually consisting of small squid, various fish, and random small crustaceans.